-Our Core Values:
+Our Core Values

-- Respect for the innate worth of all individuals
+Respect for the innate worth of all individuals

-- Mutual responsibility and accountability
+Mutual responsibility and accountability

-- Integrity, honesty, and open communication
+Integrity, honesty, and open communication

-- Caring and compassion
+Caring and compassion

-- Community, service, and collaboration
+Community, service, and collaboration

-- Freedom and democratic process
+Freedom and democratic process

-- Opportunity and prosperity
+Opportunity and prosperity Fairness and justice

 Children First/CIS of Buncombe County is a not-for-profit organization that offers direct services to economically disadvantaged children, youth and their families.
 These services include:

-- Learning Centers that provides a safe haven afterschool for 60 at-risk elementary school aged youth (living in two public housing complexes and a section 8 apartment complex) to receive homework help, a healthy snack, enrichment activities and also includes a parent involvement component;
+Learning Centers that provides a safe haven afterschool for 60 at-risk elementary school aged youth (living in two public housing complexes and a section 8 apartment complex) to receive homework help, a healthy snack, enrichment activities and also includes a parent involvement component.

 In addition to direct services, Children First/CIS also provides advocacy and community education to raise awareness of, and develop sustainable solutions to, issues affecting children and families and breaking down barriers of poverty.

 Originally created in the mid-1970’s as Youth Services Action Group (YSAG), we were a collective voice for the needs of youth in our community.
 Children First was established in 1992 as a program of the United Way and merged with YSAG in 1998.
-In 2003, Children First then merged with the local affiliate of Communities In Schools.
-Through our direct services, advocacy and collaborative efforts, Children First/CIS weaves together community members, organizations, volunteers, and resources to provide services to the working poor and families in crisis living in disadvantaged communities of Buncombe County.
+In 2003, Children First then merged with the local affiliate of Communities In Schools and in 2013, was awarded official designation as a Nationally Accredited Affiliate Organization for Communities In Schools.